Tony-of-All-Trades

 Mentoring the Next Generation

-With VEX For All, I created safe spaces for underrepresented students — especially girls — in robotics, after watching my own sister Makela get pushed aside and ignored on her middle school team.
+With VEX For All, I created safe spaces for underrepresented students — especially girls — in robotics, after watching my own sister get pushed aside and ignored on her middle school team.
 That experience broke my heart.
 She, along with many other girls, were excluded from building the robot and felt invisible and unimportant.
 After speaking with others, I discovered this was happening across the country.
 Four dedicated people could make a huge difference — we grew to 60+ members, reached world finals, and hosted 2 national tournaments.

 Every project I take on starts with the same question: How can this make someone's life better?
 Whether it's visualizing bird flu data to inform public health decisions, designing biomimicry-inspired athletic gear that keeps athletes cool, or building apps that connect communities — technology should serve people, not the other way around.